Why: Creating Wildlife Photographs with the High Key Technique in Black and White - Part 1

-A Little Bit of Etymology
+A Tidbit of Etymology

-The term high key is the contraction of the expression "high-key lighting".
+The term “high key“ is the contraction of the expression "high-key lighting".
 As always, the technical language uses shortcuts and acronyms.
 Photography that is primarily a technical discipline is no exception to the rule.

-A Little bit of History
+A Tidbit of History

-This technique appeared with the beginning of television when the scenes with a lot of contrasts were not well reproduced by the television screens of the time.
+The high key technique can cause photographs to become very clear with no shadows.
+This technique appeared with the beginning of television when the scenes involving intense contrasts were not masterfully reproduced by the television screens of the time.
 To create a scene that was easily visible on a screen, the ratio between the main light and the secondary lights was kept to a minimum.
-All the exposure of the scene was homogeneous.
+All the exposure of the scene was homogeneous for the viewer.

-When you want to make a studio photograph with very little modeling, you use three light sources.
-By reducing the modeling, we reduce the shadows and therefore the contrasts.
-There is the main light called "key light", the secondary light called "fill light" and the background light that is called "back light".
-The expression "high key lighting" came from the fact that for scenes with little modeling, we favor the "key light".
+In photography, this technique has been used to create photos that have no shadows.
+The rendering of the lights in the composition of the photo is homogeneous.
+When we desire to make a studio photograph with very little modeling, we use three light sources.
+By reducing the modeling, we also limit the shadows and contrasts.
+We refer to the main light as "key light", the secondary light as "fill light", and the background light as "back light".
+The expression "high key lighting" results from its use in scenes with little modeling where we favored the "key light".

 High Key in Wildlife Photography

-It is mainly intended to create artistic or creative photographs.
-It is not used in documentary photography because the shadows are absent, and the details are faded.
+The high key technique is mainly intended to be used in artistic or creative photographs, and not in documentary photography where shadows are absent, and details are faded.

-Animal photography in high key is a stylistic choice.
+Requiring precision, animal photography in high key is a stylistic choice.